 16. Aisha Sasha John

 Aisha Sasha John (Photo credit: Yuula Benivolski) was born in Montreal and is a poet, dancer, and choreographer.
 Her work often explores the relationship between dance and poetry.
-She has written three poetry collections including, The Shining Material (2011); THOU (2014), which was a finalist for both the Trillium Book Award for Poetry and the ReLit Poetry Award; and I have to live (2017).
+She has written three poetry collections including, The Shining Material (2011); THOU (2014), which was a finalist for both the Trillium Book Award for Poetry and the ReLit Poetry Award; and I have to live (2017), which was shortlisted for the 2018 Griffin Poetry Prize.
 She also published a chapbook called Gimme yr little quiet. —NK

 17. Adebe DeRango-Adem

 Adebe DeRango-Adem is a writer and doctoral student at the University of Pennsylvania.
-She has published two poetry collections, Ex Nihilo (2010) and Terra Incognita (2015).
+She has published three poetry collections, Ex Nihilo (2010), Terra Incognita (2015), and The Unmooring.
 In Terra Incognita, she explores interracial identity.
 She has also been published in Descant, CV2, Canadian Woman Studies, Toronto Star, and Room. —NK

 18. Shauntay Grant

 Shauntay Grant is a writer and storyteller from Halifax, and served as the city's third Poet Laureate from 2009 to 2011.
-Her poetry has been published in Contemporary Verse 2 (CV2) and the The Great Black North: Contemporary African Canadian Poetry. —NK
+Her poetry has been published in Contemporary Verse 2 (CV2) and the The Great Black North: Contemporary African Canadian Poetry.
+Grant also writes books for children, including Africville (House of Anansi, 2018), which tells the story of the African Nova Scotian community by the same name.
+The book was a finalist for the 2018 Governor General’s Literary Award in Young People’s Literature.
+In January 2019, Grant’s play The Bridge premiered at Halifax’s Neptune Theatre.—NK

 19. Christina Cooke

 Christina Cooke is a writer born in Jamaica who splits her time between the U.S. and Canada.
 She also was the co-editor of Room’s Women of Colour issue, a former collective member, and someone who I miss working with dearly.
-Her work has appeared in The Caribbean Writer, Epihany: A literary Journal, and Sou’wester.
-A graduate of the Iowa Writers’ Workshop, I have no doubt we’ll be seeing even more great works from her soon. —NK
+Her work has appeared in The Caribbean Writer, Epihany: A literary Journal, Sou’wester, and PRISM International.
+Pris A graduate of the Iowa Writers’ Workshop, I have no doubt we’ll be seeing even more great works from her soon. —NK

 20. Chelene Knight

 We'll end this post with a plug for our incredible managing editor, Chelene Knight.
-Chelene's first collection of poetry, Braided Skin, explores growing up mixed-race in Vancouver, and her second book, a memoir called Dear Current Occupant, is coming out with Book*hug by the end of February 2018.
+Chelene's first collection of poetry, Braided Skin, explores growing up mixed-race in Vancouver, and her second book, a memoir called Dear Current Occupant, was published in 2018 with Book*hug by the end of February 2018.
+Later that year, Dear Current Occupant won the 2018 City of Vancouver Book Award.
+Knight is currently working on a novel, Junie, a novel that takes place in Vancouver’s Hogan’s Alley.
+Knight will be the guest editor of the League of Poets Chapbook Series: Black Poets Edition, forthcoming in 2020.
 In addition to being a wonderful writer and mentor, Chelene is a compassionate, tireless advocate for social change and equity and inclusion in CanLit.
 If you enjoy her editorial work at Room, I strongly encourage you to check out her own writing. —MB

 Want even more recommendations?
 Read: Black History Month: Our Favourite Canadian Writers.